The creation and performance of a piece of theatre.

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Schedule C

 - Arts and Music

 - Students who have not passed the normal prerequisite may be admitted with approval from the Programme Co-ordinator.

 View more information on the School of Performing Arts website

 - Paper Structure

-Students will create a public performance at the end of the paper, so extra rehearsal hours will be required outside of class time.
+Students will create a public performance at the end of the paper, so extra rehearsal and performance hours will be required outside of class time.